In a previous post, “Generate VHDL Doxygen documentation in Sigasi”, I wrote about how you can use Doxygen in Sigasi to document your VHDL designs.

 - You need to add special comments to your VHDL code before any useful documentation can be generated

 - Doxygen does not use a real VHDL compiler.
-So not all VHDL code is supported (e.g. VHDL 2008 features)
+So not all VHDL code is supported (e.g., VHDL 2008 features)

-- A lot of work to set up: To create PDFs with basic diagrams, you do no only need to install Doxygen, but also DOT and LaTeX.
+- A lot of work to set up: To create PDFs with basic diagrams, you do not only need to install Doxygen, but also DOT and LaTeX.
 Especially LaTeX can be a real challenge…

 - The output can be confusing: “Inheritance diagram”?
 “The output for this class was generated …”?
 This terminology makes sense for C++ projects, but not for HDLs.

-Sigasi Studio documentation Generator
+Sigasi documentation generator

 For these reasons, we developed an alternative, based on Sigasi Studio’s internal VHDL analyzer.
 We stuck with the base idea, but followed a different approach to overcome the disadvantages.